tianon/wishlist/one.md

 - "contact support" directly in the app (not via some hanky chat bot in a browser)

 (Sent to support as feedback, 2020-02-05.)

+---

+- ability to add notes to a transaction after the fact (esp. when it wasn't initiated inside One)